Atronix1902/iFrame-Imageslider/README.md

 # Enable Fullscreen for click on image

-If you use the HTML-Attribute `'allow="fullscreen"'` it is possible to click on the image to show it on fullscreen.
+If you use the HTML-Attribute `allow="fullscreen"` it is possible to click on the image to show it on fullscreen.

 Example:
 ```html